dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

   {{< hide class="1" >}}  __Note__: Zipkin tracing is currently not supported for the collection of PowerFlex metrics. {{< /hide >}}

     Update the ConfigMaps from the [table above](#dynamic-configuration).
-Here is an example updating the karavi-topology-configmap based on the deployment manifest above.
+Here is an example updating the karavi-metrics-powerstore-configmap based on the deployment manifest above.

     ```console

-    kubectl edit configmap/karavi-topology-configmap -n [CSM_NAMESPACE]
+    kubectl edit configmap/karavi-metrics-powerstore-configmap -n [CSM_NAMESPACE]
     ```

     Update the ZIPKIN_URI and ZIPKIN_PROBABILITY values and save the ConfigMap.

     ```console
     ZIPKIN_URI: "http://zipkin:9411/api/v2/spans"
-    ZIPKIN_SERVICE_NAME: "karavi-topology"
+    ZIPKIN_SERVICE_NAME: "metrics-powerstore"
     ZIPKIN_PROBABILITY: "1.0"
     ```